-Consequently, since we considered $\delta=T-0=T$, we can write
+Consequently, since we considered $\delta=T-0=T$, we can write:

-According to the above assumptions, we have the following result: \begin{proposition}(Ergodic Partial differential equation of Black–Scholes) Under the assumptions of the Black-Scholes model, the European call option price, $C(Z_\delta,\delta)$, relative to the stock price variation $Z_\delta=z$, with respect to short rate $r$, inhibition degree parameter $\beta$, and the strike price $K$ satisfies in the following partial differential equation.
+According to the above assumptions, we have the following result: \begin{proposition}(Ergodic Partial differential equation of Black–Scholes) Under the assumptions of the Black-Scholes model, the European call option price, $C(Z_\delta,\delta)$, relative to the stock price variation $Z_\delta=z$, concerning short rate $r$, inhibition degree parameter $\beta$, and the strike price $K$ satisfies in the following partial differential equation.

 together with initial conditions $C(0,\delta)=0$ and $C(z,\delta_T)=(\lvert z\rvert-\ln(K))^+$. \end{proposition} \begin{proof} We think of $Z_\delta$ as the process of the variations of the price of a traded stock and form a risk hedging basket, including $x$ shares with the price variation $z$ and one unit of call option with a sell position \cite{13}.
-For the price $V_\delta:=V(z,\delta)$ of this basket, we have
+For the price $V_\delta:=V(z,\delta)$ of this basket, we have:

 We set $C:=C(z,\delta_T)$.
 Substituting the dynamics of $z$ in \ref{V} and using Itô lemma yields